prasunakunasani/AAFCjavaJunitLearning/README.md

 //Retrieve bean from spring container
         Coach theCoach = context.getBean("myCoach", Coach.class);
 ```
-- Answer - When we pass the interface to the method, behind teh Scenes, Spring wil cast the object for you
+- Answer - When we pass the interface to the method, behind the Scenes, Spring wil cast the object for you
     - However, there are some slight difference than normal casting.
     - From the Spring docs:
         - Behaves the same as getBean(String) but provides a measure of type safety by throwing a BeanNotOfRequiredTypeException if the bean is not of the required type.
 This means that ClassCastException can't be thrown on casting the result correctly, as can happen with getBean(String).